Water Polo

 Kiriaki Liosi

-Led by the Athens Silver Olympic Champion (2004) and World Champion (2011), Kyriaki Liosi, the women of V.N.C. aim, as always, to conquer domestic competitions.
+Led by the Silver Medalist of Athens (2004) and World Champion (2011), Kyriaki Liossi, the Women's Water Polo Team of N.O.B. won the A1 Women's Championship 2025 and aims, as always, to conquer domestic competitions, as well as distinctions at European level.

 Assistant Coach